kupababra/kupababra/README.md

 ---

-## 📡 Message of the Year
+## 📡 Geek Wisdom
 ```
+echo "Coffee in hand, memories of infinite loops." ☕💻
+echo "Stay curious, young padawan.
+The code never sleeps."
-“Never go with the mainstream, choose your own path.” – written by Idefix.
+echo “Never go with the mainstream, choose your own path.” – written by Idefix.
 ```